 |Distinctive characteristics – First Nations cohorts|

-The dates of the cohorts and the SPAT dates are different for First Nations cohorts.
+The dates of the cohorts and the dates for the medical examination are different for First Nations cohorts.
 For more information on the upcoming First Nations cohorts, please click here.

 If you are unable to show up for your medical examination or your physical fitness evaluation (for which you will be asked to attend), due to fortuitous events, you can present a written request for a deferral to the Registrar’s office, who, after analyzing your request, could give you the authorization to attend another evaluation session on a new date.
 This measure is exceptional and does not apply to travel and other work-related constraints.

 If your request for a deferral is denied and you decide not to show up to either one of these evaluations,, your admission will no longer be valid for the current school year.
 You will have to submit a new application for admission for the next school year.

 Examples of fortuitous events: death of a next of kin, illness, court testimony.